tiagohcorreia/LAPR2/docs/sprintD/US013/04.tests-and-implementation/Tests and Implementation.md

-# US 005 - Register a Store
+# US 013 - List all employees

 # 4. Tests